Arrival and Departure Airport

 Certain vaccinations are required for Guatemala.
 In general, you will require typhoid, Hepatitis A, yellow fever, measles/mumps/rubella, and tetanus vaccinations for this trip.
 Malaria pills are not required.
 Please visit the Center for Disease Control and Prevention's website for more information, and visit your doctor or local travel clinic for the most accurate, up to date information.

 You should have a high level of fitness and be able to bike for up to five hours a day in order to fully enjoy the spectacular scenery and riding on this trip.
 This is one of our most challenging Rides, and you need to be prepared.

 We recommend you train in advance in order to get the most out of this trip.
 If you are interested, our coaches Heather and Jason have developped a solid Pre-Ride Training Program to get you at your optimal fitness level.
 To learn more about this unique training program, click here.

 Safety & Security

-Other expenses include souvenirs, alcoholic beverages, and optional activities such as a massage.
-The best way to pay for these services is to withdraw money from an ATM in Kathmandu with your bank card - you can withdraw local money and will usually be charged the best rate by your bank at home. n.b.: the ATMs in Antigua are sometimes down for a day or two at a time, so we recommend you bring some US dollars or traveler's cheques with you just in case you can't withdraw from the bank machine at first.
+Other expenses include souvenirs, alcoholic beverages, and optional activities such as massage.
+The best way to pay for these services is to withdraw money from an ATM in Guatemala - you can withdraw local money (Guatemalan Quetzales) and will usually be charged the best rate by your bank at home. n.b.: the ATMs in Antigua are sometimes down for a day or two at a time, so we recommend you bring some US dollars or traveler's cheques with you just in case you can't withdraw from the bank machine at first.

-Gratuities of 5-10% are common in Nepal.
+Gratuities of 5-15% are common in Guatemala.
 We encourage you to tip your guides if you feel you have received excellent service and have had an enjoyable trip.
 A typical gratuity $20 - $100 per guide.